CPSC-351/Assignment1/README.md

 4. Repeat the experiment for 10 files (any reasonably large-sized files, e.g., 100 MB, will do).
 Is the downloader in the previous question still faster?
 If not so, why do you think that is?<br>
-Yes in the other 10 files the parallel downloader finishes faster than the serial downloader.
+Yes in the other 10 files the parallel downloader finishes faster than the serial downloader.<br>
+ <b>Implementation of Extra Credit: No ?</b>